Sphael7/lorenz-attractor-simulator/README.md

 2. Open `index.html` in a modern web browser (Chrome, Firefox, Edge).
 3. Interact with the simulation using your mouse or touch input.

-## Screenshots
-*(Optional: Add a screenshot of the simulation here to make your portfolio more appealing)*

 ## License
 This project is licensed under the [MIT License](LICENSE).